 To turn this spread into the filling for a tea sandwich, I would highly suggest centering it between two slices of rye bread.
 Smear the inner part of the bread with a small amount of room temperature butter.
 The butter serves as a barrier between the spread and the bread and helps to keep the bread from getting wet.
 This way the sandwiches can be made the night before, making entertaining preparations easier on the hostess.
 We could all use a little more of that, right?
 Right.

-After the bread is good and buttered, schmear the bread with a few tablespoons of the smoked salmon and cream cheese spread and spread to the edges.
+After the bread is good and buttered, schmear the bread with a few tablespoons of the lox spread and spread to the edges.
 Then, using a sharp knife, remove the crusts, and cut the sandwich on the diagonal.
 For a prettier set of tea sandwiches, very carefully, wipe the blade of the knife clean after each cut using a damp dish towel.

 This is a lox spread I can get down with any time of day, and any which way you choose to serve it, you truly can’t go wrong.
 It’s perfectly creamy, just the right spreadable consistency, and has the perfect amount of smoked salmon in every single bite.
 It’s make-ahead, full of flavor, and easy to throw together — food just doesn’t get much better than that.
 Please, enjoy.